Irregular threefolds with numerically trivial canonical divisor: Structure of -trivial irregular varieties with

 We first show that $(p+1) C|_{C} \sim 0$.
 Denote by $\tilde\pi\colon C\to D$ the induced finite morphism of abelian varieties and note that $\pi^*D = pC$ by Proposition~\ref{prop:ga1-geo-reduced}.
-By Step~2 (b), $K_X+D$ is Cartier at codimension-one points of $D$.
+By Step~2 (c), $K_X+D$ is Cartier at codimension-one points of $D$.
 Therefore, the adjunction formula gives